1986 was a watershed year for the so-called ‘1980s Jazz Revival’.

 Courtney Pine and Miles Davis even got into the pop album charts.
 Later in the year, the Soho Jazz Festival (later to morph into the hugely successful London Jazz Festival) took place to great acclaim, spawning a great documentary called ’10 Days That Shook Soho’.

 I was taken along by my dad, and the gig was a mind-blower.
-What you don’t see in this clip is the audience going crazy, dancing, whooping it up.
+During this version of Jackie McLean’s ‘Dr Jekyll’, made famous by Miles Davis, what you don’t see is the audience going crazy, dancing, whooping it up.
 Things were never quite the same again for the London jazz scene, and sadly Blakey passed away just a few years later.